 Example B- Employee is changing coverage from Single to Family:

 An employee currently has Prepay deduction taken for March through May under single coverage and is now on their Short Work Break.
 In June the employee got married and is changing to family coverage effective in June.
 The funds collected for their insurance were based on Single coverage and now they are projected to fall short of funds.

 Since 3 months of premiums were collected, it is likely monies will be disbursed for full June coverage.
-The system will only make full payments, and coverage for July and August will likely fall short.
-If no action is taken, the Health deductions will not be disbursed for July or August and the employee will go into Arrears.
+The system will only make full deduction prepay payments, and therefore funds for July and/or August will likely fall short.
+If no action is taken, the deductions will not be disbursed for July or August and the employee will go into Arrears.